laura-williams-1/lab-intro-to-react/README.md

 ### Tests

+> **Note**: Do not agree to any updates or changes to configurations when booting up Cypress.
+Cypress is already configured for you.
+If you agree to updates, you will need to make additional changes to the testing files, rather than being able to work on your lab.

 To run the tests, you can run the following command from the command line.
 You will need to be in the root directory of your local directory.

 ```